Paycheck Calculator

 How much Social Security tax is withheld from my paycheck?

 Social Security tax is withheld at 6.2% of your gross wages up to the 2025 wage base of $176,100.
 Once your cumulative earnings for the year exceed that threshold, no additional Social Security tax is withheld for the rest of the year.
-Medicare tax of 1.45% has no wage cap, and an additional 0.9% Medicare surtax applies to wages above $200,000.
+Medicare tax of 1.45% has no wage cap, and an additional 0.9% Additional Medicare Tax applies to wages above $200,000.

 How does a 401(k) contribution affect my take-home pay?